-Up to 16 ServoWire SD drives can be interfaced to a SMLC using ServoWire protocol for motion control networking.
+Up to 16 SD series drives can be interfaced to an SMLC using ServoWire protocol for motion control networking.
 Fourteen models offer continuous output currents from 2.5 to 60 amps RMS/phase at 115, 230 or 460 VAC, and an all-digital design eliminates all manual drive setup including potentiometers and jumpers.

 IEEE 1394b ServoWire (FireWire) digital network with locking connectors